vmware-tanzu/velero/README.md

 ```
 See the [debugging documentation][18] for more details.

 *NOTE*: In the example files, the `storage` volume is defined via `hostPath` for better visibility.
-If you're curious to see the [structure of the backup files][13] firsthand, you can find the compressed results in `/tmp/minio/ark/nginx-backup`.
+If you're curious to see the [structure of the backup files][13] firsthand, you can find the compressed results in `/tmp/minio/ark/nginx-backup`, on the node that Ark ran on.

 ### 4. Tear Down
 Using the following command, you can remove all Kubernetes objects associated with this example:
 ```
-kubectl delete -f examples/common/ kubectl delete -f examples/minio/ kubectl delete -f examples/nginx-app/base.yaml
+kubectl delete -f examples/yaml/quickstart/
 ```

 ## Architecture